smtilson/pp4-playlist-manager/Testing.md

 2. `position`, `positionDiv`, `positionSpan`, and `swapInputs` are undefined.
 They are well-defined but JSHint can not verify that.

 ### CSS
+I used W3C Jigsaw to validate my CSS, no errors were found.

+### HTML
+I used W3C's Markup validator to validate my HTML.
+I copied the source from chrome for the following pages and pasted it into the validator.

 ## Bugs
 I used the Kanban board to document bugs that I encountered during development.
 I did not list every time something seemed to be off in position.
 I have documented these bugs and their fixes below.